 Binna Burra Sky Lodge is a touch of rainforest luxury

-Only one of the Binna Burra Sky Lodges was damaged during the fires of 2019 but this has now been rebuilt and the complex looks like new.
+Only one of the Binna Burra Sky Lodges was damaged during the fires but this has now been rebuilt and the complex looks like new.

 Taking full advantage of the view, the main bedroom has an enormous window overlooking the valley, so waking up to the morning light is pure delight.
 At the end of the day, guests can wash away the days walking with a bubbly spa and enjoy the same view from their bath or shower!